devicefactory/df1-manual/howto_start.md

 ## Streaming Data

 Now let's try something a LOT more interesting.
-We are going to try to stream x,y,z 8bit acceleration values!
+We are going to try to stream x,y,z 8bit acceleration values off of DF1!

 1. Find the Accelerometer Service `0xAA10` : it's the service with largest number of characteristics